Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Discussion

 \section{Discussion}

-We analyzed global attention in transformer-based geometry estimators, VGGT and $\pi^3$, and found that it exhibits unstructured sparsity patterns, which can be interpreted as exhaustive correspondence search, and is most pronounced in the middle aggregator layers.
+We analyzed global attention in transformer-based geometry estimators, VGGT and $\pi^3$, and found that it exhibits unstructured sparsity patterns, which can be interpreted as exhaustive correspondence search and is most pronounced in the middle aggregator layers.
 Building on these observations, we adapted a block-sparse global attention mechanism for patch-patch interactions, improving scalability to large image sets.
-Our approach achieves task performance comparable to the original model while being up to four times faster during inference on large-scale scenes.
+Our approach achieves task performance comparable to the original model while being more than three times faster during inference on large-scale scenes.

-While we focused on increasing the number of input images in this study, our approach is also applicable to speed up inference on higher-resolution inputs.
+While we focused on increasing the number of input images in this study, our approach is also applicable to speeding up inference on higher-resolution inputs.
 Doubling the input resolution results in four times as many patch tokens and in turn to $16\times$ more compute spent on global attention, drastically exacerbating the existing bottleneck.

 Exploiting block-wise sparsity is orthogonal to other acceleration approaches like FlashAttention~\cite{dao2022flashattention,dao2023flashattentionV2,shah2024flashattentionV3}, and can potentially be integrated into the training procedure to reduce the impact on task performance.